go-pkgz/flow/README.md

 ## Details about `pool` package

-- In addition to the default "run a func in multiple goroutines" mode, it also provides an optional support of chunked workers.
-It means - each key, detected by user-provide func guaranteed to be processed by the same worker.
+Pool package provides thin implementation of workers pool.
+In addition to the default "run a func in multiple goroutines" mode, it also provides an optional support of chunked workers.
+In this mode each key, detected by user-provide func, guaranteed to be processed by the same worker.
 Such mode needed for stateful flows where each set of input records has to be processed sequentially and some state should be kept.
-- another thing `pool` provides is a batch size.
-This one is a simple performance optimization keeping input request into a buffer and send them to worker channel in batches (slices) instead of per-submit call
+Another thing `pool` allows to define is the batch size.
+This one is a simple performance optimization collecting input request into a buffer and send them to worker channel in batches (slices) instead of per-submit call.

 Options: